Cornwall Curling Club Constitution and Bylaws

 2.1.9 Unless otherwise specified in these by-laws, the Board of Directors shall confirm the presiding Directors for each of the Committees described in Article 2.4.

 2.1.10 A Director who, by reason of illness or physical impairment, is unable to participate in all of the activities of the Club as an adult Member, need not retire from the Board of Directors provided that a Social Membership is maintained during the period of illness or physical impairment.

-2.1.11 Any Director may be removed before the expiration of the Director’s two-year term by an affirmative majority vote of the Directors present at any regular meeting of the Board or at a special meeting duly convened for that purpose.
-Another person may be elected by simple majority vote to hold office for the unexpired portion of the two-year term of the Director so removed.
+2.1.11 Any Director may be removed before the expiration of the Director’s term by an affirmative majority vote of the Directors present at any regular meeting of the Board or at a special meeting duly convened for that purpose.
+Another person may be elected by simple majority vote to hold office for the unexpired portion of the term of the Director so removed.

 2.1.12 Should a vacancy on the Board of Directors occur because of the death or retirement of a Director, the remaining Directors shall have the power to fill the vacancy until the next annual meeting.

 2.2.1 The Board of Directors shall hold regular meetings at such times and in such places as may be agreed upon from time to time.
 The frequency of such regular meetings shall be dictated by the operational needs of the Club.

 2.2.2 A special meeting of the Board of Directors may be called at any time provided that each Director has been given a minimum of two (2) day’s notice of such meeting.

 2.2.3 An emergency meeting of the Board of Directors may be called at any time provided that all of the Directors, whether present for, or absent from the meeting have consented to the calling of such meeting.